 - Avoid the Dreaded G Rating: The reason for that scene where Luke discovers his aunt and uncle's horrifically charred remains (as well as the alien's arm being cut off in the cantina scene).
 However, George Lucas had no way of knowing at the time that standards would be tightened for G-rated movies within the next few years and that even if he did get a G rating back then (which he did even with that; it was only after an appeal in which he showed the movie to kids and one of the kids was frightened by the scene where Darth Vader asphyxiates Captain Antilles that the MPAA bumped the rating up to PG), he might have gotten a PG rating in 1981 regardless.
-Averted in the UK, where the movie has always been rated U. Also from the other direction one of the many proffered explanations for Greedo shooting first.
+Averted in the UK, where the movie has always been rated U. Also from the other direction one of the many preferred explanations for Greedo shooting first.

 - Badass BoastObi-Wan Kenobi: If you strike me down, I shall become more powerful than you can possibly imagine.

-- Badass Bystander: The Y-Wing pilot, who was the only one to survive the assault on the Death Star aside from Luke, Han, and Wedge.
+- Badass Bystander: The Y-Wing pilot, who was one of the few to survive the assault on the Death Star.

-- Bar Brawl: When Kenobi tries to defuse that situation, the thug pulls a blaster on Kenobi.
+- Bar Brawl: Downplayed.
+When Kenobi tries to talk down the guys bullying Luke, the thug pulls a blaster on Kenobi.
 In response, Obi-Wan neatly lops his arm off with his saber and stands around for a few seconds with it lit with a look that says, in a calm but deadly voice, "Anyone else want to start something?"
 So the brawl lasts just a few seconds.

-- Beauty Is Never Tarnished: When imprisoned on the Death Star, Vader turns up to interrogate Leia with a droid fairly bristling with syringes.
+- Beauty Is Never Tarnished: When imprisoned on the Death Star, Vader turns up to interrogate Leia with a droid equipped with a huge syringe.
 As the the door closes on them, it's clear that she's about to be tortured for information.
 And yet the next time we see her, she looks perfectly fine, without so much as a puncture wound or a hair out of place.
 Word of God is that all the interrogator droid did was inject her with a powerful hallucinogen which left her susceptible to suggestion and Vader simply made her think she was in pain.

 - Big "NO!": Luke has one as he sees Vader slice his wise mentor in two.